jlafer/fngraph/README.md

 - test cases
   - partial application of node function
-  -
-- allow passing of result properties (make user call R.get)
-- allow constant arguments (e.g. 'utf8' in fs.read)
+  - controlled timing of async functions to verify parallelism
+  - graph can specify nodes in any order

 - validation
   - argument count matches function arity
   - data types in graph
   - required keys
   - references to nonexistant nodes
+  - cycles in graph